datagrok/qmk_firmware/keyboards/mitosis/keymaps/datagrok/readme.md

   "Since QWERTY and Workman keep angle brackets together, place other enclosing symbols on the same keys."

     - I didn't like having to pick the right modifier to get the right flavor of bracket.
-      Instead, now, one modifier activates a symbols layer where all brackets are easily accessible.
+      Instead, now, one modifier activates a layer where all brackets are easily accessible.

 - Abandoned: chorded Enter without proper chording detection

-    - I tried to make Red+Space = Enter with the intention that I could hit both with my thumb.
+    - I tried to make Red+Space = Enter with the intention that I could hit both at once with one thumb.
-      That didn't work well; I always trigger space first when mashing the keys simultaneously. ~~This might not continue to be true if I change the angle at which I strike the keys e.g. with a neoprene base or a wrist support.~~ Even with a wrist rest or low-profile, this is hard to do with one hand.
+      That didn't work well; I would often trigger space first when mashing the keys simultaneously.
+      ~~This might not continue to be true if I change the angle at which I strike the keys e.g. with a neoprene base or a wrist support.~~
+      Even with a wrist rest or low-profile, this is hard to do with one hand.
       Need to adjust the firmware to understand chorded thumb keys.

 ## To do

-- Ctrl+'+' doesn't seem to work; fix.
+- When audio is disabled, there's no indication of which keymap layer you're on, except solid green on workman.
+  Make this blink a pattern or something instead.
+- Mod-tap to share `Ctrl` with `A` might interfere with games that assume WASD-style controls.
+  But I never play games these days. :(
+  Figure out a workaround?
+  Maybe a "Gaming layer"?
 - **Shared Layouts.**
   Figure out how to make use of QMK's common `layouts/`
 - **Chorded Combos.**
   Since the thumb keys are arranged such that it's easy to smash pairs of keys with just one thumb, figure out how to enable chording.
   For example, a single-finger Shift+Space or Red+Space that doesn't do the wrong thing if Space happens to trigger first.
 - Improve **LED indications** (may require modding bluetooth firmware):
-    - Num Lock status
     - Is any board nonresponsive (which one?)
     - Does either board have a low battery?
+    - Use the green indicator for "status good" notifications, not for my favorite layout.
+      - Don't mix green with red/blue; turn them off first and turn them back on when done.
+    - Figure out how to blink patterns
 - **Num Lock management.**
   Num lock currently occupies prime real estate, but I never use it except to fix it when it's wrong.
   Do any of my applications use it?
   Should I have the firmware ensure it is set how I want it?
   Maybe cause it to be momentary active with Blue?
   See [@drashna's comment](https://github.com/qmk/qmk_firmware/pull/2366#issuecomment-404951953) for code to force it always-on, which I don't know if I want.
-- ~~Store default layer in eeprom?~~
 - Allow "!? on ,." to be easily toggled-off.
 - Modularize "!? on ,." so it can be easily used on any QMK keyboard. (about half done)
 - See if the henkan/muhenkan placement is at all useful for Japanese speakers, or abuse different keysyms for Left/Right Hyper.
   (Original space cadet used scancodes 145/175.
   145 is LANG2, 175 is "reserved" in USB HID spec.)
 - Implement "layer lock" key
 - Feature parity with popular boards e.g. Planck?
   - Layers for ~~Dvorak, Coleman,~~ Plover